Where is the Prado Museum & How to Get

 If you’re using a private rental bike or your own bike, you’ll need to lock it to the public bike racks (u-shaped metal stands) along the sidewalks.
 Whatever you do, don’t lock your bike to historic railings, trees, or the museum’s fence.

-Walking to the Prado might actually be the best part of your visit.
+Walking to the Prado might actually be the best part of your visit!
 There’s something about approaching a museum on foot that puts you in the right mindset for art.
 You slow down, you notice things, you arrive ready to really look.

 From Puerta del Sol (about 15 minutes): This is the classic central Madrid walk.
 Head down Carrera de San Jerónimo, past the Spanish Parliament with its famous bronze lions and the elegant Palace Hotel.
 The street slopes gently downhill, making it an easy stroll, and you end up at the Neptune Fountain in Plaza de Cánovas del Castillo, right at the museum’s doorstep.
 This route takes you from the bustling commercial heart of Madrid into its monumental cultural zone.